 In times of crisis, when revenues dry up and costs must be cut, large institutions such as the UC system cannot conduct business as usual.
 Yet even in desperate times, not all desperate measures are created equal.
 Facing a $200 million coronavirus-related budget shortfall and a 10% cut to higher education in the state budget, UC Berkeley took drastic action and announced a campuswide hiring freeze effective April 1.

-Initially, this drastic step exempted pre-continuing lecturers, whose jobs are especially vulnerable because they need to be reappointed annually or semesterly until they attain “continuing” status.
+Initially, the freeze exempted pre-continuing lecturers, whose jobs are especially vulnerable because they need to be reappointed annually or semesterly until they attain “continuing” status.
 Revisions to the hiring freeze, however, included all lecturers, threatening the chances of their reappointment.
 UC Berkeley lecturers have already worked all spring without a contract, and despite promises the UC system will not lay off career employees through June 30, COVID-19 will still leave lecturers in indefinite limbo.

 In the 2018-19 academic year, non-tenure-track faculty members (such as lecturers) taught 42% of student credit hours, and their potential scarcity would be conspicuous next fall.
 Though incoming freshmen may defer enrollment and continuing students may withdraw given an unpredictable semester of virtual classes, fewer lecturers inevitably makes for larger class sizes.
 Disruptions to instruction will already erode the quality of courses next semester, and no amount of “instructional resilience” can compensate for outsized classes and the disheartening anonymity of large video lectures.